babymechanic/angular2-basics/check-points.md

 ### Step 4
   - We want to be able to select from a list of available products to make it a bit more interesting
   - lets try TDD
+  - the service returns a promise which is used heavily in javascript